cpuwolf/discuzX2hexo/blog/source/_posts/forum_old158.md

-* POWER LEVER C FLIGHT IDLE
+* POWER LEVER – FLIGHT IDLE
 * Release OSG test switch when PLA is at FLIGHT IDLE or below